• Skip to primary navigation

 • Peaches and rhubarb – an equal amount.
 Three cups each will fill up the crust, it doesn’t need to be exact.
 You don’t want to overfill a galette or it will loose it’s shape.

-• Sanding sugar and an egg – the large crystals from the sugar make the top beautiful and add a little sweetness.
-An egg brushed on top gives it the pretty golden color and sheen.
+• Sanding sugar/Demerara sugar – the large crystals from the sugar make the top beautiful and add a little sweetness.

 Things that are helpful to have for this recipe